-- Apartment complex Property Managers can contact the Fats, Oils, and Grease program manager Stephen Calverley to request an educational resource kit.
+- Apartment complex Property Managers can contact the Fats, Oils, and Grease program or call 919-996-2334 to request an educational resource kit.

-These suggestions can save you money.
-Most sewer back-ups occur between the house and the City's sewer main.
+Most sewer back-ups occur between the house and the public sewer main.
 If there is a blocked sewer service between the house and the City's sewer main, the property owner is responsible for correcting the problem.
-Avoiding blockages means avoiding plumbing bills.
-When the blockage occurs in the City's sewer main, the City will correct the problem.
+Avoiding blockages can help avoid substantial plumbing bills.
+When the blockage occurs in the City's sewer main, Raleigh Water will correct the problem.